 Asbestos Hazard Emergency Response Act of 1986

-The EPA requires all public and private school systems to inspect facilities for asbestos and develop plans for containing and, in rare instances, removing asbestos.
+The EPA requires all public and private school systems to inspect facilities for asbestos.
+It requires schools to develop plans for containing and removing asbestos.
 The agency also provides guidelines and technical assistance to help school districts.

 Bankruptcy Reform Act of 1994

-Fairness in Asbestos Injury Resolution Act of 2006 (the "FAIR Act")
+Fairness in Asbestos Injury Resolution Act of 2006

-The FAIR Act represents Congress’s most comprehensive effort to address the issue of compensation for asbestos claimants.
-Federal lawmakers have introduced multiple versions of the bill in both the House and the Senate during the past decade.
+The FAIR Act is Congress’s most comprehensive effort to address compensation for claimants.
+Federal lawmakers have introduced multiple versions of the bill in the U.S. House and the Senate during the past decade.

-- Establish an office within the Department of Labor to handle asbestos injury claims;
+- Establish an office within the Department of Labor to handle asbestos injury claims

-- Provide fair compensation to eligible claimants in a non-adversarial manner;
+- Provide fair compensation to eligible claimants in a non-adversarial manner

-- Bring most pending claims in state and federal courts to a standstill.
+- Bring most pending claims in state and federal courts to a standstill

 The FAIR Act never became law.